cedric-tech-event/aspera-api-examples/README.md

 $ make
 ```

-or simply execute the sample code you want and provide one argument: path to a file to send:
+Or simply the sample code you want and provide one argument: path to a file to send:

 ```
 $ truncate --size=1G bigfile.bin